-290. Aurora notes the disruptive potential as a risk factor.
-See Aurora S-1, supra note 1, at 2-3.
-See generally Neal K. Katyal, Disruptive Technologies and the Law, 102 GEO.
-L.J.
-1685 (2014).
+273 Aurora notes the disruptive potential as a risk factor.
+Aurora S-1 at 9.
+For a general discussion of economic disruption, see Neal Katyal, Disruptive Technologies and the Law, 102 GEORGETOWN L. J. 168 (2014).

-291. Indeed, one of the authors got his start on self-driving safety in the 1990's as part of the Federal Highways Automated Highway System (AHS) project.
+274 Indeed, one of the authors got his start on self-driving safety in the 1990s as part of the Federal Highways Automated Highway System (AHS) project.
 That multi-company, multi-university project included a demo event on a closed public highway-preceding the more famous DARPA challenges by many years.

-292. George Westinghouse invented the air brake to remedy this shortcoming.
-See HOLBROOK, infra note 308, at 290.
+275 George Westinghouse invented the air brake to remedy this shortcoming.